alterNERDtive/VoiceAttack-profiles/docs/RatAttack.md

 * [elite-scripts](https://github.com/alterNERDtive/elite-scripts): Using the
   Python scripts will give RatAttack a way to be aware of where your CMDRs are and give you the nearest one to a rat case.
 That’s only really needed if you actually _have_ multiple CMDRs, obviously.
-Just download the zip file from the release page and extract into your VoiceAttack directory.
+If you are using the profile package from the release page, they will be installed automatically.

 ### EDDI speech responder ###